These homemade Corn Dogs are fast and easy to make at home, and they taste better than the ones at the ballgame or the State Fair!

 - 1 cup yellow cornmeal

 - 1 large egg

 - 1 cup milk (+ more, if needed)

 - 1 quart canola oil

-- In a large bowl, whisk together the cornmeal, flour, white sugar, baking powder, garlic, cayenne pepper, salt, and pepper until thoroughly blended.
+- In a large bowl, whisk together the cornmeal, flour, sugar, baking powder, garlic, salt, cayenne pepper and black pepper until thoroughly blended.
 Add the egg and milk, and stir until combined.
 Pour the batter into a tall glass until 1.5-inches from the rim of the glass.

 - Heat the oil in a deep skillet over medium heat until hot.
 Insert skewers 3-inches into the center of the hot dog, leaving 3-inches exposed for the handle.
-Dip the corn dog into tall glass until thoroughly coated on all sides.
-Gently place 2 to 3 corn dogs into hot oil, and turn using tongs, until golden brown on all sides.
-Remove corn dogs from oil, place on paper towels to drain.
-Repeat with remaining hot dogs.
+Dip the corn dog into the tall glass until thoroughly coated on all sides.
+Gently place 2 to 3 corn dogs into the hot oil, and turn using tongs, until golden brown on all sides.
+Remove the corn dogs from the oil and place on paper towels to drain.
+Repeat with the remaining hot dogs.
 Serve.

-- Add 1 to 2 tablespoons of milk, if needed, to keep batter thick, but pourable.
+- Add 1 to 2 tablespoons of milk, if needed, to keep the batter thick, but pourable.

 - No nutritional information is provided for this recipe because it's impossible to determine how much of the frying oil will be absorbed by the corn dogs.